MichaelGit202/441_Project/lab03/lab03.md

 #### Action/Change
 >Why do you think this action/change will improve the agent?

-    I set the the number of tokens to 50, the model will have more tokens to respond back to me.
+    I set the the number of tokens to 50, so the model will have more tokens to respond back to me.

 #### Result
 >What was the result?

-    The LLM could successfully talk back in a shorter ammount of time.
+    The LLM could successfully talk back in a shorter ammount of time compared to 100 tk's.

 #### Reflection/Analysis of the result.
 >Why do you think it did or did not work?